MP Estate Planning UK

 Understanding Probate in the UK

-Probate is a legal process that can be complex and daunting, but with the right knowledge, it can be navigated more smoothly.
-In the UK, probate is often required when someone dies, leaving behind assets that were solely in their name.
+Probate is a legal process that can be complex and time-consuming, but with the right knowledge and planning, its impact can be significantly reduced.
+In England and Wales, probate is typically required when someone dies leaving assets solely in their name.

 What is Probate and When It’s Required